Would you believe that up until a month ago, I had never even tried a pumpkin and didn’t even know what they tasted like.

 - Peel and dice the onion and add it to the soup machine.

-- Cook on a medium heat for 25 minutes.
+Cook on a medium heat for 25 minutes with 200ml of warm water.

 - Then using the blend feature on the soup machine so that you have a lovely smooth soup.